-The Company retained Theradex Systems, Inc. ("Theradex"), an international contract research organization ("CRO") that provides professional services for the clinical research and development of pharmaceutical compounds, to be responsible for managing and administering the Company's Phase 1 clinical trial of LB-100.
-The costs of the Phase 1 clinical trial of LB-100 that were paid through Theradex were recorded and expensed based upon the documentation provided by the CRO.
+On January 10, 2010, the Company retained Theradex Systems, Inc. ("Theradex") under a Master Agreement to provide technical and advisory services to the Company with respect to clinical trial matters involving the U.S. Food and Drug Administration ("FDA").
+Theradex is an international contract research organization ("CRO") that provides technical and advisory services with respect to clinical research and development of pharmaceutical compounds under the rules and regulations of the FDA.
+On September 21, 2012, the Company entered into a work order agreement with Theradex to manage and administer the Company's Phase 1 clinical trial of LB-100.
+This Phase 1 clinical trial had been substantially completed at December 31, 2017.
+The costs of the Phase 1 clinical trial of LB-100 paid to or through Theradex were recorded and charged to operations based upon the periodic documentation provided by the CRO.